Matt-Jones-Developer/beat_the_clock/README.md

 My leaderboard testing - works brilliantly:
 - I wanted to make it like an arcade scoreboard; the 'default' players have various names and scores already stored in the array.
-- the players score is checked against the leaderboard and if they beat a score, get added to it.
+- the players score is checked against the leaderboard in the 'qualify' function, and if they beat a score, get added to it.
+If they beat the top score they are added to the top position.

     - add to score
     - newPlayer object is created that holds 3 initials, a score and a playcounter.